 We have consumed substantial amounts of capital since our inception.
-For the year ended December 31, 2003 and the nine months ended September 30, 2004, we used \$13.2 million and \$15.2 million, respectively, in cash, cash equivalents and investment securities to fund our activities.
-Although we believe our existing cash resources and anticipated payments from existing collaboration agreements will be sufficient to fund our anticipated cash requirements through 2005, we will require significant additional financing in the future to fund our operations.
+For the year ended December 31, 2004, we used \$20.7 million in cash, cash equivalents and investment securities to fund our operating activities.
+We expect to use between \$26 and \$30 million of our cash resources to fund operations during 2005.
+Although we believe our existing cash resources and anticipated payments from existing agreements with our collaborators will be sufficient to fund our anticipated cash requirements through at least mid-2007, we will require significant additional financing in the future to continue to fund our operations.
 Our future capital requirements will depend on, and could increase significantly as a result of, many factors, including:

-- progress in, and the costs of, our preclinical studies and clinical trials and other research and development programs; - the scope, prioritization and number of research and development programs; - · the ability of our collaborators and us to reach the milestones, and other events or developments, under our collaboration agreements; - the costs involved in filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; - · the costs of securing manufacturing arrangements for clinical or commercial production; and - · the costs of establishing or contracting for sales and marketing capabilities if we obtain regulatory clearances to market our drug candidates.
+- progress in, and the costs of, our preclinical studies and clinical trials and other research and development programs; - the scope, prioritization and number of our research and development programs;

+- the ability of our collaborators and us to reach the milestones, and other events or developments, triggering payments under our collaboration agreements or to otherwise make payments under these agreements; - the costs involved in filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; - the costs of securing manufacturing arrangements for clinical or commercial production; and - the costs of establishing or contracting for sales and marketing capabilities if we obtain regulatory clearances to market our drug candidates.

-Until we can generate significant continuing revenues, we expect to satisfy our future cash needs through strategic collaborations, private or public sales of our securities, debt financings or by licensing all or a portion of our drug candidates or technology.
-We cannot be certain that additional funding will be available to us on acceptable terms, or at all.
+Until we can generate significant continuing revenues, we expect to satisfy our future cash needs through strategic collaborations, private or public sales of our securities, debt financings, or by licensing all or a portion of our drug candidates or technology.
+We cannot be certain that additional funding will be available to us on acceptable terms, if at all.
 If funds are not available, we may be required to delay, reduce the scope of, or eliminate one or more of our research or development programs or our commercialization efforts.
-Further, additional funding may significantly dilute existing stockholders.
+Additional funding may significantly dilute existing stockholders.